 Pteropods are oceanic gastropods sometimes called “sea butterflies.”
 Some pteropod species form shells from a form of calcium carbonate (aragonite) that may be particularly sensitive to the effects of ocean acidification.
 Recent studies in our lab have documented the development and early shell formation in the pteropod Limacina retroversa .
 We have conducted Illumina-based studies to assess effects of acidification on gene expression in L. retroversa, Clio pyramidata and Clione limacina.
 In our most recent publication (Maas et al. 2018), we conducted lab-based experiments to show effects of CO2 exposure on metabolism, calcification, and gene expression in L. retroversa.
 We are continuing to analyze the results of these studies with the intention of characterizing seasonality in pteropod physiology and sensitivity to CO2 exposure.
-Amy Maas and Gareth Lawson are also PIs on these studies.
+Amy Maas is a lead researcher and collaborator these studies.